thokis/dotfiles/README.md

 This repo represents my OpenBox dotfiles and some little scripts i wrote.
 To install this config of mine, simply copy the content of the repo directly into your home directory after modifying them.
+I also provied a applications.txt, containing all applications to run my scripts.
+Obviously if you dont have a nVidia gpu that supports h264 encode (h264_nvenc) dont install nvidia or nvidia-utils.

 # Alyways treat copying foreign files with caution!